 Linkage disequilibrium score regression (LDSC) 17,43 was used to estimate hSNP2 from GWA summary statistics.
 Estimates of hSNP2 on the liability scale depend on the assumed lifetime prevalence of MDD in the population (K).
 We assumed K values of 0.10 and 0.15 to explore sensitivity.
 For CONVERGE, we used K=0.036 as reported by these investigators.
 20 LDSC bivariate genetic correlations attributable to genome-wide SNPs (rg or rSNP) were estimated within MDD cohorts and between the full MDD cohort and other traits and disorders.
 Estimates of rg of European cohorts with the Han Chinese CONVERGE cohort was estimated using popcorn, 57 which accounts for differing LD structures between different ancestries.

 Partitioned LD score regression.
+Hilary Finucane to provide.
 33

 Using eQTL data to refine associations.
 Multiple methods have been proposed for use of gene expression quantitative trait loci (eQTLs) results from external studies for the prioritization and identification of causal loci in a genomic region implicated by GWA.
 We applied the GWA summary statistic -based Mendelian Randomization (SMR) method, 58 Sherlock, 59 and TWAS (transcription wide association study) 60 to the results from the meta-analysis of the anchor and expanded samples. eQTL results were based on gene expression in non-transformed peripheral blood samples from the largest available study (5,311 individuals with replication in 2,775 individuals).
 61

+By sex.

 Pathway analysis.
 Our approach was guided by rigorous method comparisons conducted by PGC members.
 62,63 P-values quantifying the degree of association with MDD at gene and gene-set levels were generated using MAGMA (v1.03).
 64 We performed separate analyses using GWA results for all subjects and then separately for males and females (given the marked MDD lifetime prevalence differences by sex).
 Gene analysis in MAGMA uses the principal components of the gene-SNP matrix to adjust for LD in a multiple linear regression model.
 Gene-set p-values are obtained using a competitive analysis, which tests whether genes in a gene-set are more strongly associated with the phenotype than other gene-sets.
 We used European-ancestry subjects from 1,000 Genomes Project (Phase 3 v5a, imputation INFO > 0.6, MAF ≥ 0.01) 65 for the LD reference.
 The gene window used by MAGMA was set to 35 kb upstream and 10 kb downstream to include regulatory elements in the analysis.
 Gene models were from ENSEMBL, and gene-sets were extracted from MSigDB v5.1 66 encompassing canonical pathways (CP) and Gene Ontology (GO) gene sets.
 CP were curated from BioCarta, KEGG, Matrisome, Pathway Interaction Database, Reactome, SigmaAldrich, Signaling Gateway, Signal Transduction KE, and SuperArray.
 Pathways containing 10-1000 genes were included for a total of 2,737 pathways (1309 CP, 1428 GO).
 Principal components analysis of gene set membership indicated that there were 1,900 independent pathways (i.e., the number of principal components explaining >99.5% of the variance).
+Statistical significance, threshold–PLEASE DESCRIBE HOW DONE.

 URLs